python/mypy/docs/source/faq.rst

 Can I use mypy to type check my existing Python code?
 *****************************************************

-Compatibility is pretty good, and many large Python projects are using mypy successfully.
-Code that uses complex introspection or metaprogramming may be impractical to type check, but it should still be possible to use static typing in other parts of a program.
+Mypy supports most Python features and idioms, and many large Python projects are using mypy successfully.
+Code that uses complex introspection or metaprogramming may be impractical to type check, but it should still be possible to use static typing in other parts of a codebase that are less dynamic.

 Will static typing make my programs run faster?
 ***********************************************